michal-h21/make4ht/README.md

 charclasses

-:  table of elements which should be concetanated when two or more of such elements with a same value of the `class` attribute are placed one after another.
+:  table of elements which should be concatenated when two or more of such elements with a same value of the `class` attribute are placed one after another.

 Example